-Stock
+O. S. expenses Stock

-Debtors
+Creditors Debtors

-Petty Cash
+To profit transferred to profit Petty Cash

-Furniture (less depreciation)
+and loss A/c Furniture (less depreciation)

 Prepaid expenses

 By loss transferred to profit

 and loss A/c

 Example:

 Godrej Ltd. has a branch at Delhi.
 Branch remits daily cash receipts to the Head Office and all expenses of the branch are paid by the Head Office directly.
 Pass journal entries and prepare Branch Account in the books of Head Office from the following particulars as on 31st March, 2019.